How to Prove Hours Worked in Unpaid Overtime Case

 - Computer information: If your job requires you to work on a computer, there is a chance the computer’s data may show when you logged on and logged off.

 - Video surveillance footage: Employers often have video surveillance of their employees and their property.
 Obtaining this footage can show that you were working when you said you were.

 The evidence listed above, along with your own testimony, can greatly help prove your claim so you recover the overtime wages you deserve.

 All employees in Tennessee should receive the appropriate wages for the time they worked.
-If you believe your employer has not paid you appropriately, reach out to the Nashville overtime lawyers at the Employment and Consumer Law Group to learn whether you have a case.
+If you believe your employer has not paid you appropriately, reach out to the Nashville overtime lawyers at the Employment and Commerce Law Group to learn whether you have a case.
 You could be entitled to the money you’ve earned along with other damages.

 Ready to get started?
 Contact us today for a free consultation.
 There’s no obligation.